OfficialTeamUIX/UIX-Lite/Shortcuts/README.md

 |-- Games
 |-- Emus
 ```
 * Note: The folder names in Shortcuts folder shown above are the default values.
-I you have customized these then use your custom folder names.
+If you have customized these then use your custom folder names.

 The following is an example to create a shortcut to the game "Fable" located at F:\\Games\\Fable.